-The amount of our estimated backloa is subject to change and not necessarily indicative of future revenues.
+The amount of our estimated backlog is subject to change and not necessarily indicative of future revenues.

 Our dredging contract backlog represents our estimate of the revenues that we will realize under the portion of the contracts remaining to be performed based upon estimates relating to, among other things, the time required to mobilize the necessary assets to and from the project site, as well as the amount and type of material to be dredged.
 However, these estimates are necessarily subject to fluctuations based upon the amount and type of material that actually must be dredged.
-Because of these factors, as well as factors affecting the time required to contract to the dredged of the project of the
+Because of these factors, as well as factors affecting the time required to complete each job, backlog is not necessarily indicative of future revenues or profitability.
+In addition, a significant amount of our dredging backlog relates to federal government contracts, which can be canceled at any time without penalty, subject to our right, in some cases, to recover our actual committed costs and profit on work performed up to the date of cancellation.